 Despite the small size of the operation, we seem to have developed a good reputation in the admittedly compact world of UK specialist audio retail.
 We offer a low-key, informed and relaxed alternative to high street shops and have even become hosts of a very respectable more or less annual hi-fi show at Trinity Park.

 Our new premises might not sound too homely but, believe me, it really is.
 We are able to demonstrate music systems at a wide range of price points in three very domestic listening rooms plus one rather larger and (much) taller one.
 Coffee beans are roasted locally for us by Roastery 112.

 We ask that you telephone or email in advance to arrange an appointment.
 That way we can make an effort to be organised and avoid too many overlaps with other visitors, giving you the best possible service.
-At the very least, you can establish that we will the here.
+At the very least, you can establish that we will be here.